Statement

 Whilst the BSAVA recognises that the physical health and welfare of an animal is important overall, it recommends that consideration is also given to the temperament and socialisation of animals being bred and the parents of those offspring.

-The BSAVA supports the idea of expanding gene pools of certain breeds where this is necessary to avoid welfare problems, and limiting the number of progeny from any individual sire taking care not to introduce new diseases or conditions.
+• Limiting the number of progeny from any individual sire, taking care not to introduce new diseases or conditions.

-The BSAVA supports veterinary surgeons taking a responsible approach to encouraging good breeding practices by working with clients or recognised organisations.
+• Veterinary surgeons taking a responsible approach to encourage good breeding practices by working with clients or recognised organisations.

-The BSAVA supports the work of the Government to legislate and provide guidance that seeks to improve breeding practices of dogs and cats.
-It also supports other initiatives which seek to improve health and welfare of companion animals by similar means.
+• The work of the Government to legislate and provide guidance that seeks to improve breeding practices of dogs and cats.
+It also supports other initiatives which seek to improve the health and welfare of companion animals by similar means.

 Background information